sigstore/docs/content/en/gitsign/overview.md

 with a supported OpenID provider, such as GitHub or Google.
 Signing details will then be stored in [Rekor](/rekor/overview/) for subsequent verification.

-Gitsign is part of the Sigstore project.
+Gitsign is part of the sigstore project.
 Join us on our [Slack channel](https://sigstore.slack.com/) if you want to learn more or get involved.
 Join our Slack channel with
 [this invite](https://links.sigstore.dev/slack-invite).